Where to Turn When You Have Been Denied a Service or Treatment by Your Health Insurer

 When you have been denied a healthcare service or treatment—after faithfully paying your insurance premiums for years—you can feel helpless, overwhelmed, and unsure of where to turn.
 It can be incredibly insulting and demoralizing to discover that the very people you’ve paid to protect you have turned their backs on you.
 This is not the time to give up.
 You do not need a legion of lawyers to fight this injustice, you just need one person who cares enough about you and your case to fight on your behalf.

 That person is attorney Scott Glovsky of The Law Offices of Scott Glovsky.
 Scott’s hard-fought case victories have impacted literally millions of insurance policyholders by forcing insurance companies to change their behavior—including their process of reviewing requests for medically necessary treatment and their medical policies.
-Scott Glovsky might not look like a street fighter, but he can beat up your insurance company—just ask Anthem Blue Cross, Blue Shield of California, Health Net, Kaiser Permanente, Aetna, and UnitedHealthcare.
+Scott Glovsky can beat your insurance company—just ask Anthem Blue Cross, Blue Shield of California, Health Net, Kaiser Permanente, Aetna, UnitedHealthcare and UnitedHealthcare StudentResources.

 In 2016, UnitedHealth joined 11 other health insurance carriers to offer plans in the California State Exchange, however, it was short-lived.
 By May of 2016, UnitedHealthcare announced they would be leaving the individual market in California—a move that affected about 1,200 California exchange members who were given coverage until the end of 2016.
 UnitedHealthcare cited “heavy losses” and “Obamacare marketplaces” as their reason for leaving the individual California market.
 The director of Covered California stated UnitedHealthcare should own up to business mistakes rather than placing the blame on Obamacare.
 UnitedHealthcare does offer group health insurance plans in California for employers and some varieties of insurance such as Critical Illness insurance to individuals in California.